EthanEFung/scrabble-kata-8/README.md

 * like before, avoid googling. if you have to google, please note the fact. like before, don't use frameworks on the client side, just plain vanilla JS and DOM APIs.

+## Google Log

+* the key code for enter
+* the syntax for createReadStream